lynxlynxlynx/gemrb-mods/README.md

 gemrb-mods
 ==========

 Repository of my GemRB mods and tools not included with GemRB itself.
+Available under GPLv2, see COPYING for details.

 Many come in form of shell scripts, but could easily be adapted to work elsewhere.